Azure-Samples/ms-identity-javascript-react-tutorial/6-AdvancedScenarios/4-hybrid-SPA/README.md

 ## Scenario

-This sample demonstrates the hybrid SPA Flow where an Express web application will authenticate the back end using  **MSAL-Node** and generates the Spa Authorization Code for React SPA application.
+This sample demonstrates the hybrid SPA Flow where an Express web application will authenticate the back-end using  **MSAL-Node** and generates the Spa Authorization Code for React SPA application.
 The React SPA will redeem the Spa Authorization Code sent by Express web to authenticate the client-side.

 1- The Express web application uses **MSAL-Node** to sign and obtain JWT [access token](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) from **Azure AD** as well as an additional Spa Authorization Code to be passed to a client-side single page application.